Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 Rams stats and trends

-- Los Angeles' games this year have hit the over six times in 12 opportunities (50%).
+- Los Angeles' games this year have gone over the total in six out of 12 opportunities (50%).

-- Los Angeles is 5-5 against the spread and 8-2 overall when the team scores more than 18.7 points.
+- Los Angeles is 5-5 against the spread and 8-2 overall in games when it puts up more than 18.7 points.

 - The Rams rack up 68.1 more yards per game (386.9) than the Cardinals give up per matchup (318.8).

-- Los Angeles is 5-6 against the spread and 8-3 overall when the team picks up over 318.8 yards.
+- In games that Los Angeles picks up more than 318.8 yards, the team is 5-6 against the spread and 8-3 overall.

 - This season the Rams have 14 turnovers, nine fewer than the Cardinals have takeaways (23).